motuzj/CCG/minesweeper/README.md

 CONTROLS:
   Arrow keys            Move the cursor around
-  Space, Enter, g       Reveal a cell f                     Flag a cell as mine s                     View status of the game r                     Stops a game and starts a new one q                     Quits the game
+  Space, Enter, g       Reveal a cell f, m                  Flag a cell as mine s                     View status of the game r                     Stops a game and starts a new one q                     Quits the game